lord-dubious/xvioletx/.taskmaster/docs/prd.md

 # XTasker - Features and Application Structure

 ## Application Overview
-XTasker is a task management SaaS application built with Wasp framework, integrating ElizaOS agent framework for AI-powered task assistance and automation.
-The application follows Wasp.sh conventions and boilerplate structure while providing a Twitter-like interface design similar to the main task3 repository.
+XTasker is a social media scheduling and content creation SaaS application built with the Wasp framework.
+It integrates the ElizaOS agent framework for AI-powered assistance and automation, which includes its own persona system and API, all presented in a Twitter-like interface.

 ## Core Features Implementation

-### 1. AI-Powered Task Management
+### 1. AI-Powered Social Media Scheduling
 **How it works:**
 - Uses custom LLM providers with configurable base URLs, models, and parameters
-- ElizaOS agents process natural language input and convert to actionable tasks
+- ElizaOS agents process natural language input and convert to actionable social media posts
-- AI analyzes task complexity and suggests time estimates and priorities
+- AI analyzes post complexity and suggests time estimates and priorities
-- Automatic task categorization and dependency detection
+- Automatic post categorization and dependency detection
 - Support for multiple LLM providers (OpenAI, Anthropic, local models, etc.)

 **Components:**
-- `AppPage.tsx` - Main task interface with AI scheduler (renamed from DemoAppPage)
+- `AppPage.tsx` - Main social media scheduling interface with AI scheduler
 - `operations.ts` - Backend operations for LLM integration
-- `schedule.ts` - Task scheduling logic and data structures
+- `schedule.ts` - Post scheduling logic and data structures
 - `LlmSettings.tsx` - Custom LLM configuration interface

 ### 2. User Authentication System (Wasp Boilerplate)